Split Payments Marketplace

 Validations

-• The sum of all splits must equal the total payment amount.
+• The total of all splits must match the overall payment amount.

-• For each split, you must send an object for every participant, and the sum of amounts must equal the total payment amount.
+• For each split, an object must be sent for every participant, ensuring the sum of amounts equals the total payment amount.

-• For scenarios where a direct recipient ID is not required for the marketplace owner (e.g., with Adyen), the type field can be used as a flag (e.g., COMMISSION) to indicate the marketplace owner's share, and the provider_recipient_id will be optional for that specific split.
+• In scenarios where a direct recipient ID is not needed for the marketplace owner (e.g., with Adyen), the type field can serve as a flag (e.g., COMMISSION) to denote the marketplace owner's share, making the provider_recipient_id optional for that specific split.

-• Either recipient_id or provider_recipient_id must be provided for the split, but not both.
+• Either recipient_id or provider_recipient_id must be included for the split, but not both.

-• If any required fields are missing or invalid, the request will return an error.
+• If any required fields are missing or invalid, the request will result in an error.

-• In case you use more than one payment provider for the split payments, we recommend using the recipients object, as it lets you define more than one provider for each recipient.
+• If using multiple payment providers for split payments, we recommend utilizing the recipients object, as it allows defining more than one provider for each recipient.

 API endpoints involved